Responding to Kid Charlemagne

 I have my own version of that list.
 I will not reproduce it here.
 But I know it by heart, and the names on it inform everything that follows.

-I was asked to leave before the academic year concluded.
-The song lyric, when I eventually heard it, produced a recognition that was almost comic in its precision.
+Without belaboring the inevitable story, suffice to say that my friends and I were summarily escorted off the campus before the academic year concluded.
+The Steely Dan song lyrics, telling the story of intrigue, departure and adventure that concluded their own "tenure" at Bard, when I eventually heard them, produced a recognition that was almost comic in its precision.
 "Never goin' back to my old school."
 Indeed.

 The Prior Hallucination

-Here is the irony that presents itself with a clarity so sudden it is almost funny: you discover, in the midst of what the clinical literature will later call a "break from reality," that the reality from which you have broken was itself a construction.
+Here is the irony that presents itself with a clarity so sudden it is almost funny: you discover, in the midst of what the clinical literature will later call a "break from reality," that the reality from which you have broken was itself merely a construct.
 Not an accident.
 Not a failure of sufficient sophistication.
-A construction, collectively maintained, functioning precisely because the people inside it experience it not as a construction but as the world as it simply and self-evidently is.
+A construction, collectively maintained, functioning precisely because the people inside it experience it not as a construction but as the world as it simply and, by collective agreement, self-evidently is.

 The problem is not the liberation.
 The problem is what happens next.